-For first time travellers to Ireland, the university city of Cork is a haven of hidden gems and unbelievable sights.
-Situated by the sea with an awe-inspiring harbour, this is the perfect destination for both city and coastline.
+For first time travelers to Ireland, the university city of Cork is a haven of hidden gems and unbelievable sights.
+Situated by the sea with an awe-inspiring harbor, this is the perfect destination for both city and coastline.
 All enveloped in a magical metropolis of history, culture and southern Irish charm.
 Looking to book your stay soon?
 Here are 5 of the most incredible attractions in Cork that you won’t want to miss.

 The best place to get a glimpse of local life is at the 18th Century covered market, and it’s a popular place for residents and tourists alike.
 The traditional market is home to some of the best regional food producers and traders, and it’s the ultimate spot to discover the culinary delights or Ireland’s food capital.
 Pick up some tasty organic treats and don’t forget to stop for a brew at Coffee Central – a family run business that has traded for more than 50 years!

 You won’t want to miss the grounds of the city’s University College, one of the most beautiful campuses in the country.
 The college opened in 1849, and the site was chosen specifically because it was believed to have had a connection with the patron saint of Cork, Saint Finbarr.
 Whilst you’re there, don’t forget to visit the Lewis Glucksman Gallery where you will find the latest exhibitions and inspiring displays.

 Cork City Gaol is a superb attraction for the whole family.
 If you’re travelling with children, a tour of the Gaol is a must.
-This former prison, museum and heritage centre is steeped in Cork’s past and is considered to be one of the city’s treasures and suitable for all ages.
+This former prison, museum and heritage center is steeped in Cork’s past and is considered to be one of the city’s treasures and suitable for all ages.
 Each cell is furnished with lifelike wax figures to bring to life some of the prison’s inmates, whilst the audio-visual show will provide you with an education of the social history 19th century Ireland.
 Daytime or evening tours are available.